waterfront view of boats and colouful buildings

 • Attract high-value guests that grow local economies while supporting community values and protecting ecological integrity.

-The Atlantic Canada UNESCO Tourism Corridor brings together the Canadian Commission for UNESCO, Fundy Biosphere Region, New Brunswick, Nova Scotia, Newfoundland and Labrador, and Parks Canada to:
+The Atlantic Canada UNESCO Tourism Corridor brought together the Canadian Commission for UNESCO, Fundy Biosphere Region, New Brunswick, Nova Scotia, Newfoundland and Labrador, and Parks Canada to:

 • Convene diverse stakeholders.